lebdaaomar/CVCraftAI/README.md

 3. Start the development server: `npm run dev`
 4. Open your browser to `http://localhost:3000`

+## Deployment Options

-## Deployment on Render
+### Deployment on Vercel (Recommended)

-This application is configured for easy deployment on Render.com.
+This application is configured for easy deployment on Vercel.

+1. Make sure you have a Vercel account and are logged in
+2. Fork this repository to your GitHub account
+3. Go to your Vercel dashboard and click **Add New Project**
+4. Import your GitHub repository
+5. Vercel will automatically detect the settings from `vercel.json`
+6. Click **Deploy**

+For detailed instructions and configuration information, see [VERCEL_DEPLOY.md](VERCEL_DEPLOY.md).

+### Deployment on Render

+This application can also be deployed on Render.com.

-### One-Click Deployment
+#### One-Click Deployment

 1. Make sure you have a Render account and are logged in
 2. Fork this repository to your GitHub account